seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/introduction.md

 will likewise be strictly for free distribution since Dhamma is price-less.

-In these sermons I have attempted to trace the original meaning and significance of the Pali term Nibbāna (Skt. *Nirvāna*) based on the evidence from the discourses of the Pali Canon.
+In these sermons I have attempted to trace the original meaning and significance of the Pāli term Nibbāna (Skt. *Nirvāna*) based on the evidence from the discourses of the Pāli Canon.
 This led to a detailed analysis and a re-appraisal of some of the most controversial suttas on Nibbāna often quoted by scholars in support of their interpretations.
 The findings, however, were not presented as a dry scholastic exposition of mere academic interest.
 Since the sermons were